-The LBB Program, established in the Branch in 2000, supports and encourages research in three closely related and often integrated areas:
+The Language, Bilingualism, and Biliteracy program supports and encourages research in three closely related and often integrated areas:

 Of particular interest are developmental studies that identify and make clear the cognitive, linguistic, social, cultural, socio-environmental, geographic, environmental, instructional, and neurobiological factors related to language, bilingualism and biliteracy.
 The Program, by virtue of its focus on bilingualism and ELL students' languages and literacy, has a special interest in minority and language-minority populations as well as in speakers of dialects of English within the United States that have implications for learning and reading.

 Language development.
 The Program supports research on all aspects of normative language development, including phenotype, phonological, semantic, syntactic, communicative, and metalinguistic development.
 Emergent and early literacy is a special interest of this Program, including studies of the relation of oral language development to the emergence of early literacy activities and language development in other modalities (sign language).
 Studies of the cognitive aspects of language development and language processing in children, youth, and adults are also relevant to the full understanding of language and its neurobiological substrate.